 A broken tooth causes severe pain and discomfort.
 If you have a broken tooth, you should consult an emergency dentist to remove any hidden chips that drive the fractured tooth.

 Loss of filling requires immediate dental attention; hence, it needs to be seen by an emergency dentist.
 This is because the loss of filling can damage the actual tooth underneath, causing extreme pain.

 Dental crowns are generally sturdy but can be broken in certain situations.
 If you have a broken crown, you should see an emergency dentist and get it shaped temporarily before you book an appointment with your dental specialist to get it re-made.

 - Got Something Stuck

 Getting food particles or other particles in your teeth is common.
 However, this can escalate if this particle causes extreme pain and inflammation, in which case, one needs to see an emergency dentist.

-However, if you’re still confused about the different situations and the overall process, consider visiting emergency dentist South Carolina for further assistance.
+However, if you’re still confused about the different situations and the overall process, consider visiting an emergency dentist near you for further assistance.